Cerenaut/agi/README.md

 We provide project files to help you build and browse code using IntelliJ IDEA.
 If you wish to take advantage of this convenience, you should also install IntelliJ.

 Then:
 * Pull the repository
+* Build the project using `mvn package -f code/core/pom.xml`
 * Set variables.
 Duplicate `/resources/variables-template.sh`, and overwrite with values suitable for your environment.
 Copy it to a convenient location and set an environmental variable VARIABLES_FILE to point to it using the full path.
-We recommend you set that up in .bashrc so that it is always definted correctly.
+We recommend you set that up in `.bashrc` so that it is always defined correctly.
 * The favoured (and our current) approach is to use 'in memory' persistence, specified in `node.properties` in the working folder.
 However, postgres is an option.
-If using postgres, setup and run the db.
-Run `/bin/db/setup.sh`
+If using postgres, setup and run the db by executing `/bin/db/setup.sh`

 ## Running Basic
 * The folder that you are running from must contain the file `node.properties` and a log4j configuration file.
 A working template is given in `/resources/run-empty`.